 Uranus in Aries

-A Major Impact on The World Economy in 2012?
+Continuing Impact on The World Economy?

 However it is always a good idea to remember the old axiom, “the stars incline, they do not command”.
 In other words it is up to us how we work with these potentially ‘upsetting’ times.
 I was also told many years ago as a broadcaster that the ‘big players’ make fortunes whichever way the market is going and the only thing they hate is no movement at all.
 BE